 Just a century ago, before I was born, there was a nation suffering a good deal more than the United States is now.
 It was a nation that suffered a severe and humiliating military defeat in a world war for which it was unfairly held responsible and punished with crushing demands for reparations.
 Inflation was so bad that a wheel barrow full of paper money could hardly buy a loaf of bread.
 Unemployment was rampant, crime and corruption systemic and poverty the norm.
 But a leader arose who was able to deliver jobs, an economic revival, a renewed sense of national pride and a measure of international influence.
 Yes, the press was being systematically repressed, but its criticism of the new regime that was doing so much for the nation seemed to justify these measures.
 Yes, it was a shame that so many Jewish people were losing their homes and businesses.
 But what is that in the grand scheme of things?
 And anyway, it doesn’t affect us.
 Bottom line, the leader has given us jobs, incomes, pride in our country and a strong economy.
 For that we can surely overlook his personal flaws and the unfortunate effects of his policies on people at the margins.
 I don’t have to finish the story for you.
 You know how it ended.

-Unlike a tank of gas, a bottle of milk or a 401K, fundamental rights cannot be seen, measured, weighed or given a dollar value.
-They are like the air you breath.
-You never notice or think about them until the day you discover you don’t have them anymore.
-Then they become pretty damn urgent.
 The right of privacy recognized in Roe v.
-Wade is no longer theoretical when the state demands that your ten year old daughter bear the child of her rapist-regardless the physical and psychic trauma that induces.
+Wade is no longer theoretical when some court or state board of examiners demands that your ten year old daughter bear the child of her rapist-regardless the physical and psychic trauma that induces.
 And be advised that rights protected in Roe v.
 Wade are far more extensive than the right to an abortion.
 If the Supreme Court carries forward the reasoning it used to overrule Roe v.
 Wade, you stand to lose your ability to make decisions affecting birth control, end of life treatment and other deeply personal medical decisions that will sooner or later affect all of us.
-Obergefell v.
-Hodges might not mean anything to you now.
-But you might feel differently when your son comes out, gets his head dunked in the toilet at school and you are told that you have no legal recourse because civil rights laws do not protect gay persons from discriminatory treatment or harassment.
 Loving v.
 Virginia mean anything to you?
-It will once the Supreme Court decides, as it very well could, that the right to marry affirmed by this case is not recognized by the constitution such that the state can determine who you can and cannot marry and insurance companies are free to deny health coverage for you when you marry or have children with a spouse carrying a genetic abnormality.
+It will once the Supreme Court decides, as it very well could, that the right to marry affirmed by this case is not recognized by the constitution such that the state can determine who you can and cannot marry and insurance companies are free to deny health coverage when you marry or have children with a spouse carrying a genetic abnormality.

 So, I have to ask you, is that the kind of country in which you want your children to grow up?
-Are you really willing to trade the precious freedoms won with the blood of our soldiers, the sacrifices of civil rights leaders and the courage of ordinary citizens over the centuries for cheap gas?
+Are you really willing to trade the precious freedoms won with the blood of our soldiers, the sacrifices of civil rights leaders and the courage of ordinary citizens over the centuries for cheap gas and chicken McNuggets?
 I hope not.
 I hope you are all better than Mr. Brooks thinks you are.
 I hope that you stand up and tell political leaders who trample on your civil liberties while wooing you with the promise of a better economy that your rights and the future of your children are not for sale.
 I hope you have the courage to tell your congressional leaders, be they Democrat, Republican or something else, that if they won’t defend your rights, they can’t expect your vote.
-At the end of the day, we get the leaders we deserve.
-If the price of defending our rights doesn’t fit into the family budget, then perhaps we no longer deserve them.

-1. Dear Peter, I just read you blog and tried to post a comment but I couldn’t seem to recover my password.
+Dear Peter, I just read you blog and tried to post a comment but I couldn’t seem to recover my password.
 Anyway, I wanted to tell you what a clear, concise, concerning and faithful piece you have just written.
 I really think you should try to publish it more broadly – an op ed in the local paper, a letter to the editor of the NYTimes, or I wish you lived in Ohio and could send it to the PD.
 If I had been able to write such a piece, that’s what I would do.
 Keep writing and sounding the alarm.
 We might just need our lifeboats.
 Gratefully,

 Tracey